Bill O'Reilly (cricketer): Rural teaching post and absence from cricket

-In 1928, O'Reilly was transferred by the New South Wales Education Department to Griffith, New South Wales, an outback town in the south-west of the state, and he was unable to play first-class cricket.
+In 1928, O'Reilly was transferred by the New South Wales Education Department to Griffith, an outback town in the south-west of the state, and he was unable to play first-class cricket.
 Over the next three years he moved around the country, including postings to Rylstone and Kandos.

 Teaching duties may have cost O'Reilly an early entry into Test cricket, as many young players were introduced in the 1928–29 home series against England following a large number of retirements of older players.
 In the meantime, O'Reilly taught English to primary school children in Griffith, as well as singing—most of the pieces were Irish.
 At Rylstone he taught book-keeping and business, and he was promoted to the high school at Kandos.
 During this time he supplemented his income by travelling from town to town, playing in one-off cricket matches at the expense of the host's club.
 He worked on his bosie during the period and regularly dismissed outclassed opposition batsmen.
 O'Reilly regarded his cricketing isolation as highly beneficial as he regarded coaches to be ill-advised and detrimental to development.